Living in Central Costa Blanca

 Over the space of three years, in between rehab sessions and working over the internet, the middle space of time was involved in making some adjustments, such as minor renovations, pool upgrade and extensive re-work of the gardens with lots of colour and variety, and spruce up the open spaces.

 Jackie played a significant part of the effort, principally because I value her input, as she has a flair for colour and shape and her own novel ideas, and as part of the rehab process being involved in creating something dramatic is priceless in building up ones confidence.
 And a little time left over to sample the fiestas and other cultural wonders of Spain.

 The Costa Blanca enjoys 320 days of sunshine a year and low humidity - perhaps a reflection that WHO regard this part of Spain as having one of the best climates for well-being in Europe.

 Most properties in the rural triangle of Elche-Santa Pola- Alicante have roots in the traditional 'casa de verano' realm: the country house that is only used in summer.
 Basically a house of some sort on a bare plot of arable land and some fruit trees, maybe even a pool, but very basic.
 Quite a few have since been revamped and used as permanent residences rather than living in the urban centres.

-After some re-work, all three houses had their renovations done, a much improved pool and a garden environment with a range of Mediterranean trees, plants and shrubs, including delightful and aromatic floral colour, and seasonal produce such as grapes, nispera, walnuts, figs, olives, pears and oranges.
+After some re-work, a much improved pool and a garden environment with a range of Mediterranean trees, plants and shrubs, including delightful and aromatic floral colour, and seasonal produce such as grapes, nispera, walnuts, figs, olives, pears and oranges.